-According to the Centers for Disease Control and Prevention (CDC), more than three million people in the United States have hepatitis C. Many people don’t know they have the disease because hepatitis C can be asymptomatic.
+According to the Centers for Disease Control and Prevention (CDC), an estimated 2.7 million people in the United States have hepatitis C. Many people don’t know they have the disease because hepatitis C can be asymptomatic.
 This means you may not have any symptoms.

-Men who have sex with other men may have a higher risk of contracting hepatitis C than heterosexual men or women.
-However, practicing safe sex and taking other health precautions can reduce this risk.
+According to the CDC, men who have sex with other men have a higher risk of contracting hepatitis C. However, practicing safe sex and taking other health precautions can reduce this risk.

 Hepatitis C is a blood-borne disease.
-This means that you can only catch it through blood-to-blood contact with someone who is infected with HCV.
-Blood-to-blood contact can occur in a number of different life situations, including sex.
+This means that you can only catch it through blood-to-blood contact with someone who’s infected with HCV.
+Blood-to-blood contact can occur in a number of different ways, including sex.

 You may also have a higher risk of getting hepatitis C if you: